freies-deutsches-hochstift/virtual-time-travel/docs/reference/contents/fences.md

   Unique value within the pages fences

 - **title**: _string_ \
-  Verbose fence identification, not directly used in the app but usefull during content editing
+  Verbose fence identification, not directly used in the app but useful during content editing

 - **geometry**: _geometry_